douglasdavis/pygram11/README.md

 [OpenMP](https://www.openmp.org/) (with help from [pybind11](https://github.com/pybind/pybind11)).

-`pygram11` provides fast functions for calculating histograms (and their statistical uncertainties).
-The API is very simple;
-documentation can be [found here](https://pygram11.readthedocs.io/) (you'll also find [some benchmarks](https://pygram11.readthedocs.io/en/stable/purpose.html#some-benchmarks) there).
+`pygram11` provides fast functions for calculating histograms (and the bin variances).
+The API is very simple; documentation can be [found here](https://pygram11.readthedocs.io/) (you'll also find [some benchmarks](https://pygram11.readthedocs.io/en/stable/purpose.html#some-benchmarks) there).